-Over the years AmNav has been associated with several highly technical rulemaking processes.
-Among these were the Escort Rules for San Francisco Bay and the Ports of Los Angeles and Long Beach.
-The regulatory bodies involved included the United States Coast Guard and the California Office of Spill Prevention and Response.
-Private and industry partners in the process included including harbor and bar pilot associations, marine exchanges, shipping companies, harbor safety committees, tug and barge companies and other interested stakeholders.
+Los Angeles and Long Beach.
+The regulatory bodies involved included the United States Coast Guard, Washington Department of Ecology and California Office of Spill Prevention and Response.
+Private and industry partners in the process included including harbor and pilot associations, marine exchanges, shipping companies, harbor safety committees, tug and barge companies and other interested stakeholders.
 While at times the opinions of the regulators and regulated differed we were all guided by a commitment to get it right and to base our findings on accurate and verifiable data and sound scientific principles.
 The result was rules that have produced safer waterways, while allowing the commerce they regulate to continue to operate in a safe and efficient manner.
 The science behind the latest draft of the proposed CHC regulations has deviated from this proven path.
 We continue to be concerned by CARBs willingness to move forward with the rules without first addressing the known and significant errors in the foundational elements that they are based upon.
 These inaccuracies include:

 - Errors in the vessel population data used by CARB, that drastically overstates the towing vessel population operating in CARB waters.
-AmNav and AWO have repeatedly demonstrated to CARB staff that the U.S. Coast Guard vessel database, the foundation of all their vessel counts, has no information related to a vessel's utilization or location of operation.
+Foss and AWO have repeatedly demonstrated to CARB staff that the U.S. Coast Guard vessel database, the foundation of all their vessel counts, has no information related to a vessel's utilization or location of operation.
 Further we have shared with CARB real-time sources of vessel operating data that could provide accurate usage data.
 Sources that showed: - Of the 219 towing vessels CARB used as operating in California, only 73 of those vessels were operated in California. - That the 219 vessels did not include vessels registered out of state, that were operating in California. - That CARB asserted, based on the false number of 219 towing vessels in their database, there was a 48% under-reporting of towing vessel emissions in California.
 Accurate real-time data refutes this claim and shows that any errors in reporting are likely insignificant.